exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Round timeout processing

-- If the timeout does not match the current height and round, ignore it (**TODO** specify exit() after a point or proceed to the next point).
+- If the timeout does not match the current height and round, ignore it (next points should not be performed).
 - Add a timeout for the next round.
 - If we have a saved PoL, send `prevote` for `locked_propose` in a new round, check if we have reached the status of **Availability of +2/3 `Prevote`**.